March 9, 2016

 I was wearing a dark tinted visor and the day was sunny and bright, creating a real problem of contrast with the interior of the car.
 No, it wasn’t bad eyesight inhibiting my vision.
 I do not wear glasses.
 My eyes were good enough to pass my Indycar driver’s medical two years ago, so my vision is fine.

 When I glanced from the track to the dash of the car (looking for the fire suppression tab) my vision was inhibited because the human eye takes a brief moment to adjust from light to dark.
-I didn't have a brief moment to spare.
-So I raised my helmet visor and I was able to see for a few critical seconds when I needed to most.
+I didn’t have any moments to spare.
+So I raised my helmet visor and I was able to see a bit better for a few critical seconds when I needed to most.

 It actually worked.
 I could see better.
 No, I do not advocate this practice and I would not do it again.
-It was the wrong thing to do and directly contributed to the 3rd degree facial burns I suffered.
+It directly contributed to the 3rd degree facial burns I suffered.

 What safety gear were you wearing?